 - the minimum return air fare plus $0.24 each way from the witness’ home to the airport if the distance is more than 300 km.

-The witness is entitled to get their attendance money, in cash, at the time they are served with the Summons.
+The witness is entitled to get their attendance money, in cash, at the time they are served with the summons.

 For more information on the how to obtain and deliver a summons, you can read the Tribunal’s Guide to Preparing for a Hearing Before the HRTO.